ztreinhart/gorpn/README.md

 # gorpn
 Command line RPN calculator implemented in Go.
+It has all the calculator features you'd expect, along with some extras, such as live stack display, definable macros, command history, tab completion, online help, etc.

 # Building
 On a system with a recent version of Go installed: